bretlowery/flan/readme.md

 2. One template log entry with IP 10.1.2.3, Linux, curl UA Expanded to one or more generated entries with IP 10.1.2.3 (bc it's private) + the same Linux curl UA

-Googlebot stays Googlebot: same UA, IPs
+3. Googlebot stays Googlebot: same UA, IPs

 ### Time Distribution

 You can specify the overall time distribution you want to appear in the logs, one of:

-*Normal*
-Specifies that a normal distribution of entries should be generated, centered around the midpoint time-wise between your start and end datetimes.
+*Normal*<br>Specifies that a normal distribution of entries should be generated, centered around the midpoint time-wise between your start and end datetimes.
 This is the default as most real-world web access follows natural wake/sleep cycles.

-*Even*
-Specifies a random (even) distribution be used instead.
+*Even*<br>Specifies a random (even) distribution be used instead.
 You may want to use this if you are an international company and no one time zone wake/sleep cycle dominates your site/app usage patterns.

 ### Syntax and Parameters